Academic Grading is all Backasswards.

 Here’s how it’s hurting your business, and how to fix it.

 One of the reasons that I became a teacher is that my Father was a Professor of Education.
 As a child I visited him in several of his graduate classes, and I would sometimes participate in the exercises.
-Many of his former graduate students became teachers, principals, or administrators in our city public schools, so it was very natural for him to talk with me about education and teaching as I was progressing the school system that employed the teachers he helped train.
+Many of his former graduate students became teachers, principals, or administrators in our city public schools, so it was very natural for him to talk with me about education and teaching as I was progressing through the school system that employed the teachers he helped train.

 My Father was not a big proponent of grades.
 He thought that learning happened best when it was intrinsically motivated, rather than motivated by the pursuit of an extrinsic reward like a class rank.
 He believed the intrinsic motivation to achieve mastery would be sufficient to motivate students to do their best work.